Stockholm Royal Seaport

 2.1 Easy to live without a car

-Stockholm Royal Seaport is served by the Stockholm metro, several bus lines and a commuter ferry.
-In total 8,060 bicycle spaces and 1920 car spaces have been built for 6,970 people.
-8% of the car parking spaces on the street are set aside for car pools.
+• Stockholm Royal Seaport is served by the Stockholm metro, several bus lines and a commuter ferry.

 2.2 Efficient, sustainable freight transport

-• The Mass Consolidation Centre and the development work that has been done with crushing and bulk materials management close to urban areas have reduced mass transports by 70%.
+• The Mass Consolidation Centre has contributed to reducing mass transports by 70%.

 2.3 Street as a meeting place